saeb16/Python-Log-Monitoring-Script-/README.md

 Use Case:
 This script could be extended in DevOps pipelines for automated security monitoring, or as part of a larger system for detecting unusual behavior in a cloud environment.
 It provides a great starting point for introducing students to both automation in DevOps and log analysis in Cyber Security.

-Would you like further details or enhancements on this code sample?